-Upon CMS approval of an executed intergovernmental agreement, DMC-ODS Counties will be able to bill prospectively for all covered DMC-ODS services provided to their beneficiaries.
+Upon CMS approval of an execution of the IA, DMC-ODS Counties will be able to bill prospectively for all covered DMC-ODS services provided to their beneficiaries.

-The intergovernmental agreement will provide further detailed requirements, including but not limited to service delivery, access, monitoring, appeals, and other state and federal requirements.
+The IA will provide further detailed requirements, including but not limited to service delivery, access, monitoring, appeals, and other state and federal requirements.